Augustus: First Emperor of Rome

 Livia, with her noble bearing, was a resourceful woman who was not in the least cowed by her diminished position as the daughter and wife of traitors.
 She had her name, beauty, and wits, and was more than willing and capable of using all of them to get what she wanted and secure the future for herself and her children.
 Octavian, who was not known to be either an emotional or a sentimental man seems to have been smitten with Livia from the first time he met her.

-At a time when marriage among the Roman elite was just another means by which to acquire wealth, status, and power there appears to have been little political advantage in Octavian marrying Livia but he was nonetheless determined to do so.
+At a time when marriage among the Roman elite was just another means by which to acquire wealth, status, and power there appears to have been little political advantage in Octavian marrying Livia, but he was nonetheless determined to do so.
 He ordered her inconvenient husband to divorce her which given his parlous state and the likelihood of death should refuse he agreed to.

 On 14 January 38 BC, Octavian divorced his own wife Julia Scribonia who he complained nagged him on the same day that she gave birth to their daughter Julia.
 Three days later he married Livia.
 They were to remain married for the next 51 years and go on to form one of the most remarkable working partnerships in history.

-The recently acclaimed Augustus was determined to remake Rome in his own image and he and his own family would set the standard by which the rest of Rome would be judged; and so wishing to be seen as a man of simple taste and little pretension he resided at a modest villa on the Palatine Hill and rarely entertained.
+The recently acclaimed Augustus was determined to remake Rome in his own image and he and his own family would set the standard by which the rest of Rome would be judged; and so, wishing to be seen as a man of simple taste and little pretension he resided at a modest villa on the Palatine Hill and rarely entertained.
 The historian Suetonius wrote that: "As a rule he preferred the food of the common people.
 He ate the coarser kind of bread, white bait, hand-pressed cheese, and green figs. He rarely drank and slept on a camp bed.”

 The image of the simple man merely doing his duty was one he was careful to cultivate throughout his life even if it was perhaps not entirely true.
 He may never have appeared in public garishly dressed but he was nonetheless notoriously vain.
 No statue or bust of him appeared throughout his life that did not portray him in the full-vigour of youth, and that despite being physically unimpressive this provided him with an almost divine-like status.
-He was also careful to appear graceful at all times, moving slowly, and rarely raising his voice.
+He was also careful to always appear graceful, moving slowly, and rarely raising his voice.
 Suetonius described him thus: "He had clear bright eyes, his teeth were small, few and decayed, his hair yellowish and curly, and people did not realise how small a man he was."

 It was also said that he could bear neither the extremes of heat nor of cold and that his body would become covered in spots and blemishes as a result.
 He was also terrified of thunder and lightning and would choose to hide in a sealed room during a storm of any ferocity.

-He also rarely missed the opportunity to take the moral high-ground.
+He also rarely missed the opportunity to take the moral high ground.
 He publicly praised the fidelity of Roman womanhood, condemned adultery, passed laws in favour of marriage and made divorce more difficult.
 In all this he had a willing accomplice in his wife Livia.

 She too disavowed the wearing of jewellery, dressed modestly and busied herself with the running of her household like all good Roman women should.
-It was even said that she made the Emperor's clothes for him.
+It was even said that she made the emperor’s clothes for him.
 But she also carried out official duties on his behalf, greeting foreign emissaries addressing women's meetings, and taking an active role in the affairs of the Vestal Virgins.
 She very soon became the model of the Roman Matriarch.
 But all was not as it seemed.

 The pasty-faced, short, and pitifully thin Emperor had taken to rouging his cheeks, wearing built-up sandals and extra layers of clothing to give him more bulk.
 He was also a serial philanderer who enjoyed nothing more than to humiliate Senators by forcing their wives and daughters to sleep with him, though his friends were to say that this he did merely for reasons of state and to discover the secrets of his enemies.